Alexa-edge-system/Package-manager/Jenkins-installation/readme.md

 You can check the status of the Jenkins service using the command:

- sudo systemctl status jenkins
+ -sudo systemctl status jenkins

 If everything has been set up correctly, you should see an output like this:

- Loaded: loaded (/lib/systemd/system/jenkins.service; enabled; vendor preset: enabled)
+ -Loaded: loaded (/lib/systemd/system/jenkins.service; enabled; vendor preset: enabled)
  Active: active (running) since Tue 2023-06-22 16:19:01 +03; 4min 57s ago
  ...